thindil/steamsky/bin/doc/MODDING.md

   done by weapon and for armor piece it is amount of damage reduced by this armor.
-  Third entry for weapons is number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduce when weared.
+  Third entry for weapons is number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduce when worn.
 Forth entry for weapon is amount of hands used (1 for one-handed, 2 for two-handed weapons).
 Fifth entry for weapon is damage type (1 - cutting damage, 2 - impaling damage, 3 - blunt damage).